ryanjeffares/grace/README.md

 An important aspiration of Grace is to be unambiguous and predictable.
 By keeping syntax and operators to a minimum, Grace can avoid unexpected behaviour and having many ways to do the exact same thing, which can be hostile things for newcomers and programming beginners.

-Performance will stay predictable due to the use of reference counting over garbage collection.
+Performance will stay predictable due to the use of reference counting over garbage collection (notice how I said "predictable" and not "good").

 ## Spec and Guidelines